Welcome to Your Senior Year

 - Remain diligent about your health and well-being.

-- File a degree application in BannerStudent and be sure to complete the PRONUNCIATION section of the application.
-The Degree Application is used to confirm your intent to graduate; the deadline for completing the Degree Application for Winter and Spring term graduates is February 14, 2014.
-Fall term graduates need to have this completed by October 22, 2013.
+File a degree application in BannerStudent and be sure to complete the PRONUNCIATION section of the application (the PRONUNCIATION section is used by the Readers at the Commencement ceremony).
+The Degree Application is used to confirm your intent to graduate; the deadline for completing the Degree Application for Winter and Spring term graduates is February 13, 2017.
+Fall term graduates need to have this completed by October 17, 2016.

 BannerStudent: DegreeWorks (Degree Audit)